aws-samples/aws-iot-twinmaker-samples/CLOUD9_SETUP.md

     - Expand volume size
         - click back to the "Instance summary" page for your instance
         - "Storage" tab (middle of page, 3 to right of "Details")
-        - click on the volume link under under "Block devices" > "Volume ID" section
+        - click on the volume link under "Block devices" > "Volume ID" section
         - click on the volume ID link in the "Volumes" page
             - "Modify" (top right)
             - Change the Size to `20` GiB